Anthrocon/www/content/news/2022-12-12 anthrocon-2023-holiday-season-updates/index.md

 ## HOTEL

 Hotel room bookings will start in late January for both Dealers and those who have registered Ultrasponsor/Supersponsor, with general booking for Sponsors and regular attendees beginning shortly after in early February.
-If you have not yet, please review the new Anthrocon Hotel Booking Policy on our [**Hotels page**](https://www.anthrocon.org/hotel).
+If you have not yet, please review the new Anthrocon Hotel Booking Policy on our [Hotels page](https://www.anthrocon.org/hotel).

 ## FURSUIT CRUISES

 If you’re looking for a great last-minute holiday gift, or wish to secure your spot for a memorable adventure on the Allegheny River, tickets for our special River Cruises are available, in partnership with the Gateway Clipper Fleet!
 This year we are offering five hour-long Sightseeing cruises at various times on Thursday, Friday and Saturday, along with a special catered Dinner Cruise (Friday night at 7:30) and Cocktail Cruise (Saturday night at 7:30).
-For more information or to book tickets, visit the [**Anthrocon River Cruises**](https://www.anthrocon.org/anthrocon-river-cruises) information page.
+For more information or to book tickets, visit the [Anthrocon River Cruises](https://www.anthrocon.org/anthrocon-river-cruises) information page.

 ## PERFORMANCE AUDITION FORM & PANEL SUBMISSIONS

 If you are musically or theatrically inclined and wish to schedule a performance on Anthrocon’s Main Stage, there is an audition form available to fill out on our Events page.
 Main Stage time is limited, so please apply early!
-Applications to host regular panels such as Meet & Greets, Seminars, Discussions, Demonstrations, Educational Talks, etc. are also available on our [**Events and Panels page**](/events-panels).
+Applications to host regular panels such as Meet & Greets, Seminars, Discussions, Demonstrations, Educational Talks, etc. are also available on our [Events and Panels page](/events-panels).
 The success of Anthrocon’s programming relies on you - we encourage everyone interested to contribute and be part of one of the largest and most diverse panel tracks in furry fandom, while meeting other furry fans with shared interests!

 ## SOCIAL MEDIA

-Our media team will continue regular updates on all of our social media channels including [**Twitter (@anthrocon)**](https://twitter.com/anthrocon), [**Facebook**](https://www.facebook.com/Anthrocon) and our [**official Telegram channel**](http://t.me/anthrocon).
+Our media team will continue regular updates on all of our social media channels including [Twitter (@anthrocon)](https://twitter.com/anthrocon), [Facebook](https://www.facebook.com/Anthrocon) and our [official Telegram channel](http://t.me/anthrocon).
 Remember to always verify that information you receive about the convention comes from a legitimate Anthrocon resource!

-- Always check the account the tweet is from - our official account handle is **@anthrocon** on platforms such as [**Twitter**](https://twitter.com/anthrocon), [**Facebook**](https://www.facebook.com/Anthrocon), and others.
+- Always check the account the tweet is from - our official account handle is **@anthrocon** on platforms such as [Twitter](https://twitter.com/anthrocon), [Facebook](https://www.facebook.com/Anthrocon), and others.
 - Verify any information you hear from non-official sources.
 Even if you heard it from a friend!
 - If you’re not sure about a post’s authenticity, send us a private message through our e-mail or Direct Messages on social media.